-Interestingly, livedoid and necrotic lesions have been suggested to occur in elderly patients with severe systemic symptoms, likely representing the cutaneous manifestations associated with the highest rate of COVID-19-associated mortality.32
+degradation products in these patients would be enlightening.28 In patients with severe COVID-19, vasculopathic lesions might be more pronounced and/or persistent, being the epiphenomenon of uncontrolled systemic microvascular damage or coagulopathy.
+Interestingly, livedoid and necrotic lesions have been suggested to occur in elderly patients with severe systemic symptoms, likely representing the cutaneous manifestations associated with the highest rate of COVID-19associated mortality.32

-In our classification, we distinguished a specific purpuric pattern that was defined as "vasculitic" in order to differentiate it from the petechial component of some exanthematous eruptions, as well as from livedo related to occlusive/microthrombotic vasculopathy.
-This pattern is likely to be extremely rare.
-31,33 In our experience, we observed a case of palpable purpura on the knees (Figure 1E) and another patient with purpuric and necrotic lesions of the lower legs, clinically resembling cutaneous leukocytoclastic vasculitis (unpublished data).
+In our classification, we distinguished a specific purpuric pattern that was defined as 'vasculitic' in order to differentiate it from the petechial component of some exanthematous eruptions, as well as from livedo related to occlusive or microthrombotic vasculopathy.
+This pattern is likely to be extremely rare.31,33 In our experience, we observed a case of palpable purpura on the knees (Figure 1e) and another patient with purpuric and necrotic lesions of the lower legs, clinically resembling cutaneous leucocytoclastic vasculitis (unpublished data).
 In such cases, a vasculitic aetiology might be implicated, although histopathological data were unavailable and further studies are required.
-Interestingly, among the three vasculopathic lesions in the setting of severe COVID-19 documented by Magro et al., the retiform purpura also showed prominent leukocytoclasia, suggesting the coexistence of a vasculitic process (Table 3).31

-A peculiar cutaneous manifestation that is raising particular interest amongst dermatologists is represented by acral lesions resembling chilblains.
-8,29,30,33,36-41 These atypical presentations occurred in young patients confined at home during springtime, in the absence of cold exposure, comorbidities or other potential triggers.
-The rapid outbreak of perniosis-like lesions in parallel with COVID-19 pandemic reflected in the ever-growing number of reports of similar cases from various countries have led to hypothesize about a relationship between the disease and these clinical observations, although more data are needed to draw definite conclusions.
-In many cases, laboratory confirmation of the infection was not performed or gave negative results and/or complete information about testing was not available.

-Nevertheless, various reports have suggested that such acro-ischemic chilblain-like lesions predominantly affect children and young people with an occasional history of systemic symptoms preceding cutaneous lesions.
-37,39,41
+Interestingly, among the three vasculopathic lesions in the setting of severe COVID-19 documented by Magro et al., the retiform purpura also showed prominent leucocytoclasia, suggesting the coexistence of a vasculitic process (Table 3).31 springtime, in the absence of cold exposure, comorbidities or other potential triggers.
+The rapid outbreak of perniosis-like lesions, in parallel with the COVID-19 pandemic and reflected in the ever-growing number of reports of similar cases from various countries, has led to the hypothesis of a relationship between the disease and these clinical observations, although more data are needed to draw definite conclusions.
+In many cases, laboratory confirmation of the infection was not performed or gave negative results, and/or complete information about testing was not available.
+Nevertheless, various reports have suggested that such acro-ischaemic chilblain-like lesions predominantly affect children and young people, with an occasional history of systemic symptoms preceding cutaneous lesions.^{37,39,41}